 - A major vulnerability has frozen hundreds of millions of dollars of Ethereum.
 Remember when Ethereum was going to become the largest Bitcoin market?
 This is why I don’t invest in tech stocks anymore.
 Oof.

 by Glenn Gruber

-Glenn Gruber is a Sr. Mobile Strategist at Propelics.
+Glenn Gruber is a Sr. Digital Strategist.
 He leads enterprise mobile strategy engagements to help companies determine the best way to integrate mobile into their business -- both from a consumer-facing perspective, but also how to leverage mobile to empower employees to be more productive and improve service delivery through the intelligent use of mobile devices and contextual intelligence.
 Glenn has helped a wide range of enterprises on how to leverage mobile within their business including Bank of Montreal, Dubai Airports, Carnival Cruise Line and Merck.
 He is a leading voice in the travel sector as a contributing Node to Tnooz where he writes about how mobile and other emerging technologies are impacting the travel sector and a frequent speaker at industry events.